dlab-berkeley/programming-fundamentals/1-1_fildir.md

 ### Listing

-Let's see what's in Rochelle's home directory by running `ls`, which stands for "listing":
+Let's see what's in the home directory by running `ls`, which stands for "listing":

 ~~~ {.input}
 $ ls